rht-labs/sre-enablement-content/docs/7-chaos-wont-hurt/2-failure-testing-pod-fault.md

     ![images/chaos-pb-schedule-3.png](images/chaos-pb-schedule-3.png)

 🪄OBSERVE EXPERIMENT RUNNING :D - A random pet battle api pod will be killed every 3 minutes.
 Observe if the pet battle application still works OK during disruption. 🪄

+- How did you test disruption of pet battle ?